EdvardPedersen/StudentGroups/README.md

 ## Lowest least used

+Gives a solution which attempts to equalize group participation

 - For each digit
 -- Take the least used element - if multiple are least used, take the lowest of the least used -- If this element is not legal to use in the current group, go to the next element
 - Add the group
 - Continue until no more legal groups can be created

+## Brute force

+Gives all optimal solutions

+- Generate every combination
+- For each starting group, try every other valid group
+- For each subsequent group, try every other valid group